 For a fun trip try the Splash Park.

-An amazingly designed Splash Park is a perfect day trip for a family.
-Kids just love playing around on the slides, jungle gym and obstacle features of the inflatable water park that floats in shallow ocean waters of Surf side beach.
+The amazingly designed Splash Park is a perfect day trip for a family.
+Kids just love playing around on the slides, jungle gym and obstacle features of the inflatable water park that floats in shallow ocean waters of Surfside beach.
 You’ve never seen anything quite like this!

 Champagne breakfast and lunch cruise.